jonasbrocas007/MaltaLang/README.md

 To delete a variable you use the del keyword followed by the variable name.
 It looks like this 'del x'.

+#### Memory:
+All variables in MaltaLang are stored in a mystical big list, it is called **ALLVARLIST**, the variables names are stored in the even indexes and the values are stored in the uneven indexes, being the value of the value immediatly after the variable name.

+You can do a few things to manage this memory, there is a garbage collector but it needs to be called with the 'c' keyword it's like that because of two reasons, having a garbage collector running all the time is slower and you cannot manage memory mannualy if you want, so in MaltaLang it needs to be called so **you** can manage the memory yourself deleting and copying the variables when they are not needed anymore, because the memory is stored in a list that is the only thing you need to do to manage your memory.